hslmith/vpc-ta-lab-202208/README.md

 # VPC Tech Academy Lab
-This lab will walk you through setting up load balanced cluster of webservers in a private (workload) VPC that can only be accessed via a transit VPC and basic VNF firewall.
+This lab will walk you through setting up load balanced cluster of web servers in a private (workload) VPC that can only be accessed via a transit VPC and basic VNF firewall.
 This lab will employ a mix of IBM Cloud Portal and CLI usage to expose you to both.
 You will deploy the following services by the end of this lab.

 - Multiple VPC's